Fincent · homepage rebuild. Half the bounce, +23% conversions.

 The diff

 After, Mar 2023: "The books, done.
 The questions, answered.
 The receipts, filed."
-4,300 characters of body.
-Four feature blocks.
-Three CTAs by funnel stage.
+4,300 characters, four feature blocks, three CTAs by funnel stage.
 The CPA-on-call promise on the page for the first time.

-The diffs are on web.archive.org.
-Open the Jan 2022 and Mar 2023 snapshots of fincent.com, count characters, compare.
-The product did not change.
-The page told the truth about it.
+Open the Jan 2022 and Mar 2023 Wayback snapshots of fincent.com.
+Count characters yourself.
+The product didn't change.
+The page just stopped lying about what people were buying.

 Before and after